Community Meeting for Slug Line Users and Commuters Set for Thursday, March 22, 2018

-Fairfax County Department of Transportation (FCDOT) and Department of Public Works and Environmental Services (DPWES) will hold a public meeting regarding the Springfield Community Business Center Commuter Parking Garage on Wednesday, Nov.
-8, 2017, at 7 p.m., in the Key Middle School Cafeteria, 6402 Franconia Road, Springfield.
+Fairfax County Department of Transportation (FCDOT) and Department of Public Works and Environmental Services (DPWES) will hold a public meeting regarding the Springfield Community Business Center Commuter Parking Garage on Thursday, March 22, 2018, at 7 p.m., at Edison High School, Cafeteria A, 5801 Franconia Road, Alexandria, VA.

 Commuters who use the existing Old Keene Mill Road Park and Ride lot at 7039 Old Keene Mill Road, and adjacent commuter parking lots at Springfield Plaza, Springfield United Methodist Church and the American Legion are invited to learn about the planning and design of the new parking garage.